voschezang/coding-handbook/communication-principles.md

 - "Right" communication depends on the listener.
     - Communication is context-dependent.
 - There is always communication.
 Even being absent or silent sends a message.
-- Human communication is extremely noisy.
+- Human communication is extremely noisy and inefficient.